Dying - thoughts on the process

 1. Ending of days

 The writer was faced with personal immortality sometime around the age of 69.
-Up until that point there was pride in the fact of going to a doctor and the question initially being asked was: "What are you on?" to which the response was: "Nothing."
+Up until that point there was pride in the fact of going to a doctor and the question initially being asked: "What are you on?" to which the response was: "Nothing."
 That changed early in 2026 when faced with (1) scoliosis of the spine; (2) hernias; (3) high blood pressure; (4) relationship breakdown and stress; (5) isolation and loneliness.
-All of these combined, with the imminent onset of 70, meant that for the first time, one's own mortality actually came to mind.
+All of these combined, with the imminent onset of 70, meant that for the first time, the writer's own mortality actually came into play.
 There was no real problem with that - to pass away at any time would have been fine - psychologically and spiritually the writer was prepared for that.
 However, up until that point there had always been the view that life would extend to 100 years.
 Strange, but true.
 Why?
 It is just a feeling that had existed since around the age of 16.
 It was also realised that the real problem - the core issue - all of a sudden was the stress involved in the above issues.
 In many ways it was stress that was driving all the physiological problems, with items #4 and #5 the primary points of origin of items #1 to #3, apart from the natural aging process of course.
 So what to do?

 An interesting podcast by an American physician caused this blog to be written.
 It listed five items that lead to the early onset of death.
 They included the following: